subham8907/Eraser/README.md

-URLs Purifier
+Linkumori(URLs Purifier)
 Note: This project is currently under construction and is a fork of UTM Eraser(Eraser).

-*URLs Purifier is a browser extension that cleans tracking query parameters from URLs using declarative net requests.
+*Linkumori(URLs Purifier) is a browser extension that cleans tracking query parameters from URLs using declarative net requests.
 It aims to enhance user privacy by removing common tracking parameters from web addresses.
 Features[upcoming]

 Removes a wide range of tracking parameters from URLs[upcoming]